๐Ÿ‡จ๐Ÿ‡ท Planning a Trip to Costa Rica: 12 Practical Things To Know

 • Roads are not great โ€“ Despite Costa Rica being one of the wealthier countries in Central America, they’re notoriously known for bad public roads.
 Unless you plan to take domestic flights, do not underestimate the many hours you have to budget to get from one region to another in Costa Rica.
 Google Maps time estimates are rarely accurate from my experience.

-• Entrance fee is common โ€“ Unlike many other countries in Central America, expect to pay for most things in Costa Rica.
+• Entrance fees are common โ€“ Unlike many other countries in Central America, expect to pay for most things in Costa Rica.
 The country has invested a lot in tourism, which means that many national parks, beaches, and attractions have an entrance fee.

 Costa Rica Trip Planner 2025